Nilorn Offices and Industrial Unit, North Yorkshire

 Wharfebank Mills Business Centre, Leeds

-Bowman Riley is currently providing design services on the comprehensive refurbishment of the multi-tenanted business centre at Wharfebank Mills in Leeds.
+Bowman Riley provided design services on the comprehensive refurbishment of the multi-tenanted business centre at Wharfebank Mills in Leeds.

 Following the collapse of the local textile industry in the early 1980s, the mill complex began operating as a business centre.
 London based developer, Talisman Properties purchased the complex in 2017 with a view to refurbishing the office spaces and common areas to create a vibrant working community.